How to Fill Out the European Accident Statement Form: Field-by-Field Guide

 Mistake to avoid: Ticking circumstances that describe the other driver’s behaviour - you are attributing those actions to yourself.
 A missing total count means someone could add ticks after signing without detection.
 This is the single most important section for determining liability.

 What to write: Anything not covered above - disagreements with the other driver, road conditions, weather, visibility, nearby cameras.
-The European Consumer Centre advises noting any disagreements here.
+Note any disagreements here clearly.

 Mistake to avoid: Leaving this section blank.
 It is your opportunity to add context that could affect liability - rain, sun glare, an obscured road sign, an uncooperative other driver.